The Entrepreneurial Process: Turning Ideas into Commercial Realities

 Two Sections Available to Choose From:

-Students will become fluent in many of the core methodologies and terms used in the process of innovation, such as the TPM dynamic and the Value Proposition.
-Participants will also have the tools to evaluate, develop and launch their own ventures and begin development of a credible, well-thought-out business plan.
+By the end of the course, students will be fluent in many of the core methodologies and terms used in the process of innovation, such as the TPM dynamic and the Value Proposition.
+Participants will also have the tools to evaluate, develop, and launch their own ventures and begin development of a credible, well-thought-out business plan.

 Basic math skills are the only academic prerequisite.
 Students will be expected to arrive with at least two business ideas they are seeking to explore and develop during the course.